• Skip to main content

 How Are Stock Options Taxed

-How a Little Tax Case Called Altera May Affect Your Paycheck
+How Are Stock Options Taxed And How A Little Tax Case Called Altera May Affect Your Paycheck

 We live in tumultuous times.
 The COVID 19 Pandemic, murder hornets, politics, and who knows what else are occupying the headlines.
 Beneath it all lies an important tax case called Altera Corporation v. the Commissioner of the Internal Revenue Service (“Altera”).
 This case involves how stock options are taxed and its outcome may have far ranging impact on thousands of Americans who receive stock options as compensation from their employers.
 The US Supreme Court recently declined to hear the case, but the tax issues how stock options are taxed, and the impact on thousands of American workers may be far from settled.